herofilo/StormCat/StormCat/README.txt

 	- Catalogue Content View:
 		- Multiple addons in a catalogue can be selected at the same time for deleting or refreshing at once.
 		- Information about multiple addons can be copied and pasted between different Catalogues.
+	- New assets recognized:
+		- Cutting Room Assets (including Filters)
+		- Other Assets: Scenarios and Terrain Masks
 	- Addon Content Report:
 		- Reports about extern decals referenced
 	- Addon detail information (added):